Back to All Events

 They’ve directed film and theatre for the past four years, collaborating with organisations like 20 Stories High, Unity Theatre, and Liverpool Everyman Theatre.
 Recent credits include: Rooted (Writer & Co-Director, Unity Theatre/The Dukes Lancaster, 2025), Mrs Dalloway (Assistant Director, Storyhouse Mainstage, 2026), Love & Information (Assistant Director, Storyhouse, Garret Theatre, 2025), and Wind in the Willows (Co-Director, Storyhouse Mainstage, 2024).

-• Elinor is a director and movement director based in Liverpool.
+• Elinor Randle is a director and movement director based in Liverpool.
 She is Artistic Director of Tmesis Theatre & Physical Fest, international festival.
 Tmesis Theatre’s physical theatre productions have toured nationally and internationally for the past 18 years to critical acclaim.

 Elinor has worked as a Director or Movement Director for many companies and artists nationally and internationally, including; Leeds Playhouse, Box of Tricks, Surge Festival, Theatre Temoin and the Everyman and Playhouse.